ixtenu/script/README.md

   `grep(1)`, in that order of preference.
 - [tag](tag): `readtag(1)` wrapper to convert a tag into `file:line`.
 - [uc](uc): `sed(1)` wrapper to uncomment-out lines.
-- [ui](ui): unindent text by one level (either one tab or four spaces: works for either, as long as tabs don't follow spaces).
+- [ui](ui): unindent text by one level (by default, four spaces and/or one tab, which works for either, as long as tabs don't follow spaces; also implements `-e` and `-E n` options to unindent spaces only).
 - [ut](ut): `unexpand(1)` wrapper; accepts optional file name arguments.

 [ghfd]: https://github.com/sharkdp/fd